apache/trafficserver/doc/developer-guide/cache-architecture/cache-initialization.en.rst

 Stripe Assignment
 =================

 Every object that is stored in stored in a single, specific stripe.
-Stripe assignment is determing for an object what stripe that is.
+Stripe assignment is determining for an object what stripe that is.
 The logic described here sets up the stripe assignment table maps from the cache key to a specific stripe.